Skip to Content

 6. In a large bowl, whisk together sugar, cocoa powder, baking powder, baking soda, cinnamon, and sea salt.

-7. Add liquid mixture from blender and stir or whisk to combine.
+7. Add quinoa batter from blender and stir or whisk to combine.

-8. Evenly divide batter between two pans (they will be about half full) and bake on middle rack for 20-25 minutes until cake springs back when tapped or toothpick inserted in the center comes out with fudgy crumbs.
+8. Evenly divide batter between two pans (they will be about half full) and bake on middle rack for 20-25 minutes until cake springs back when tapped or toothpick inserted in the center of the cake comes out with fudgy crumbs.

-9. Remove and cool in the pans (on racks) for 10 minutes before inverting cakes onto a cooling rack.
+9. Remove and cool in the pans on wire racks for 10 minutes before inverting cakes onto a cooling rack.

 10. Cool completely.